ozanerdem/ozanerdem.github.io/_posts/2019-06-18-introduction-to-integer-programming.markdown

 This series of posts will cover a brief introduction to integer programming using the Cbc solver[^cbc].
-Even though I have extensive experience in solvers for various computational problems, I have only recently started using Cbc, and I am far from being an expert on it.
+Even though I have quite some experience in solvers for various computational problems, I have only recently started using Cbc, and I am far from being an expert on it.
 The following few posts will both be an introduction to integer programming for other people, and will also document my experience with Cbc.

 These posts will refer to "integer programming", however most of the content would still be applicable to "integer linear programming (ILP)", also known as "mixed